okta/okta-auth-java/README.md

 ### Prerequisites

-* Java 17 or later
+* Java 17 or later (versions 3.0.0 and above)

+If you are on older Java versions, please use 2.x versions.

 ## Is This Library Right for Me?